yottahmd/jsc-poc/docs/detailed-design.md

 ## 13. How It Works — Mermaid Sequences

 The following sequence diagrams illustrate the end‑to‑end flows.
-The default demo assumes the SBT is bound to the SCA (preferred).
-Where relevant, we note the EOA‑owner fallback option.
+Enforcement is owner‑checked on Kaigan: the pool checks `balanceOf(SCA.owner()) > 0`.

 ### 13.1 Onboarding and SBT Gate